INFQ — Infleqtion, Inc.

 1. Key Financial Results and Metrics

-- Revenue: Infleqtion reported revenue of $32.5 million for 2025, all organic and entirely from its Quantum business.
+- Revenue: INFQ reported revenue of $32.5 million for 2025, all organic and entirely from its Quantum business.

 2. Strategic Updates and Business Highlights

-- Infleqtion is focused on a broad platform across quantum computing, sensing, and timing, leveraging its neutral atom technology.
+- INFQ is focused on a broad platform strategy leveraging neutral atom technology for both quantum computing and sensing applications.

-- Notable partnerships include a collaboration with Safran for quantum-enabled precision timing and ongoing work with NASA on the Quantum Gravity Gradiometer Pathfinder mission.
+- Key partnerships include a collaboration with Safran for quantum-enabled precision timing solutions and ongoing work with NASA on the Quantum Gravity Gradiometer mission.

 3. Forward Guidance and Outlook

-- Infleqtion projects revenue of approximately $40 million for 2026, reflecting continued momentum and growth in established programs and partnerships.
+- For 2026, INFQ projects revenue of approximately $40 million, reflecting continued momentum and the expansion of existing programs and partnerships.

-- The company anticipates a modest increase in cash burn as it invests strategically in R&D and go-to-market initiatives.
+- The company anticipates an increase in cash burn as it invests strategically in R&D and go-to-market initiatives, while maintaining a disciplined approach to capital deployment.

 4. Challenges and Points of Concern